 Table of Contents

-Why the Soggy Dollar Pain Killer is so good?
+Why is the Soggy Dollar Pain Killer so good?

-If you like fruity rum drinks, you will really enjoy this one.
+If you like fruity rum drinks, you will enjoy this one.
 It’s somewhat like a pina colada without the work, and it’s my all-time favorite rum cocktail.
 This full-flavored and very smooth rum concoction is the very essence of Caribbean imbibing.

 The classic recipe for this painkiller drink combines Pusser’s Rum, pineapple juice, orange juice, and cream of coconut poured over crushed ice.
 The finishing touch is a garnish of nutmeg, preferably freshly grated.
 Take a few sips and your soggy sorrows will melt away!